 When it comes to getting doctors and specialist appointments, all too often we feel rushed and leave feeling as though we’ve not said what we wanted to, or not been listened to and taken seriously.
-I spent years going back and forth to various medical professionals, and although I think some offer no hope no matter how hard you try, there are certain things you can do to make the most of our medical appointments and give ourselves the best chances of a positive outcome.
+I spent years going back and forth to various medical professionals, and sometimes it’s an impenetrable brick wall.
+However, there are a a few things we can try to make the most of our medical appointments and give ourselves the best chances of a positive outcome.

 Take back a little control, educate yourself, strengthen your resolve and build your confidence in fighting for yourself.